GIJack/cloud-image-templates/authenticated-proxy-server/README.md

 Harbor Wave Payload
 ===================
-uses a config with three items: user, pass and port. item and value are seperated with "="(colon), items/lines are seperated with ";"(semi-colon) and uses a "#"(pound) for a comment.
+uses a config with four items: user, pass, port and tls_port. item and value are seperated with "="(colon), items/lines are seperated with ";"(semi-colon) and uses a "#"(pound) for a comment.